Contrast-Security-OSS/docs/content/installation/setup/auth/SSO.md

 ## SaaS

-For SaaS customers, the Contrast System Administrator configures authentication; however, an Organization Administrator may be granted the ability to override these settings.
-In this case, the override only allows an organization to begin using SSO.
+For SaaS customers, the Contrast System Administrator configures authentication; however, an Organization Administrator may be granted the ability to override these settings, including SSO setup.

 <!-- If users are identified with a user ID rather than an email address, those accounts don’t automatically transfer over to the SSO configuration and must be recreated. -->